Pylons/pyramid/docs/api/request.rst

      it is accessed, subsequent accesses to this request object will return the same :class:`~pyramid.response.Response` object.

-     The ``request.response`` API is used by renderers.
+     The ``request.response`` API can is used by renderers.
 A render obtains the response object it will return from a view that uses that renderer by accessing ``request.response``.
 Therefore, it's possible to use the ``request.response`` API to set up a response object with "the right" attributes (e.g. by calling ``request.response.set_cookie(...)`` or
      ``request.response.content_type = 'text/plain'``, etc) within a view